 Written By: Matthew Weiner Directed By: Jennifer Getzinger

-Don Draper and Peggy Olson’s dynamic relationship developed over several seasons, culminating in one long, exhausting, revelatory all-nighter that takes the boss-employee duo from the office to the diner, the bar and back to the office, slap-bang in the middle of the fourth season.
+Don Draper and Peggy Olson’s dynamic relationship developed over several seasons, culminating in one long, exhausting, revelatory all-nighter that takes the boss-employee duo from the office to the diner, the bar and back to the office again, slap-bang in the middle of the fourth season.

 Blending fan-approved character comedy with raw unbridled emotion, ‘The Suitcase’ plays out like a cathartic movie, whereby the lead characters discover that they’re the only two people who will ever truly understand one another, during a late-night bonding shift.

-The episode begins near the end of a workday, when Peggy is supposed to be clocking out but ends up clocking in after making the fatal mistake of stopping by Don’s office, where she ends up being drawn into a brainstorming session for the Samsonite campaign.
+The episode opens at the end of a workday, when Peggy is supposed to be clocking out but ends up clocking in after making the fatal mistake of stopping by Don’s office, where she ends up being drawn into a brainstorming session for the upcoming Samsonite campaign.

 Laying their cards out on the table, Don and Peggy’s conflict reaches an almighty climax, as they viciously fight before they start to offload their troubled baggage – which includes: Peggy speaking about her baby for the first time in years and Don breaking down over Anna Draper’s death.

 In a remarkable evolution, the two recognise each other as equals for the first time since the series started, with Don’s deep gratitude reflected through his body language as he grasps Peggy’s hand in a mirror image of their first awkward interaction, marking just how far they have come.